justengel/mp_event_loop/README.md

 ## Output Handlers

 The EventLoop contains a list of output_handlers.
 An output handler is just a simple function that takes in an event.
-The Event object will have results property which contains the results from the event execution
+The Event object will have results property which contains the results from the event execution (results return from the target function).

 ```python
 import mp_event_loop